mancy1999/ngx-stock-portal/README.md

 At this point your code will be up on GitHub, but your hosted app will not be up on GitHub Pages yet.
 Luckily there are a few npm packages that can help you get there.
 My favorite is gh-pages, and you can install it using the following command.

 npm install -g gh-pages
-This command creates a global gh-pages command you can you use to publish your application to GitHub Pages.
-Before running `gh-pages`, you’ll first need to build a production-ready version of your application.
-To do that run the following Angular CLI command.

 ng build --prod --base-href /ngx-stock-portal/